vishnuyar/vishnuyar.github.io/_posts/2019-09-29-predicting-supreme-cases-outcome.md

 If you are interested to know more about this model and the predictive ability, please visit [Supreme Predictor](https://supremepredictor.vishnuyar.com)

-*Note: If you are a person with legal domain knowledge, I will be interested in knowing your views about this Preditive model.
-I will also be interested in any kind of colloboration to improve  this model.*
+***Note**: If you are a person with legal domain knowledge, I will be interested in knowing your views about this Predictive model.
+I will also be interested in any kind of collaboration to improve  this model.*

 Citation: